Termite Extermination Company Serving Charlotte, NC

 Termites are not easily identified

 Because of their affinity to moisture and tendency to travel through tunnels, termites cannot be easily identified.
-Most times, termite invasions are noticed due to the consequences on wooden structures during repairs or construction.
+Many times, termite invasions are noticed due to the consequences on wooden structures during repairs or construction.

-The damage caused by termites can be completed avoided with practices that discourage their breeding and survival.
+The damage caused by termites can be avoided with practices that discourage their breeding and survival.
 Since termites feed on wood, efforts made should be focused on getting them as far from wooden structures as possible.
 Wood which could act as a home for colonies of termites should also be properly stored.